srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 Network & Hardware Overview
 ***************************

-For this application note we wil be using `ZeroMQ <https://zeromq.org/>`_ in place of physical RF hardware.
+For this application note we will be using `ZeroMQ <https://zeromq.org/>`_ in place of physical RF hardware.
 A detailed outline of how to install and use ZMQ with srsRAN can be found :ref:`here <zeromq_appnote>`.
 This app note will assume prior knowledge of use of ZMQ with srsRAN.

 .. figure:: .imgs/nsa_zmq.png